opendocsg/opendoc-family-justice-courts-practice-directions/Part 14-General Matters.md

 (7) If the consent of all other parties to the matter is obtained, the request should state that all parties have consented to the request for the adjournment or vacation.
 However, this does not mean that the request will be granted as a matter of course.
 The Court will still evaluate the merits of the request before making its decision.

 (8) If the consent of one or more of the other parties is not obtained, the request should set out the reasons for the other parties’ objections, or explain why the consent of one or more of the other parties cannot be obtained.
 Any relevant correspondence between the parties should also be annexed.
 The Court will then evaluate the contents of the request and the relevant correspondence before deciding whether the request should be allowed.

+(8A)	In any other case, parties must attend before the Court to make an application for an adjournment.
+See also paragraph 160 of these Practice Directions.

 (9) Where the reason for rescheduling of the hearing is a conflict of court dates, the following information relating to both court cases must be stated in the request: